-- Peatland managed for peat production.
-Peat production is covered in the 2006 IPCC Guidelines (Chapter 7, Volume 4) and no additional guidance is given here except some updated emission factors in Chapter 2. - Rice cultivation.
-Rice cultivation is covered in the 2006 IPCC Guidelines (Chapter 5, Volume 4) and additional emission factors for lowland rice production are given in Chapter 2. - 113 Coastal wetlands.
-The 2006 IPCC Guidelines provided no specific guidance for coastal wetlands and new 114 guidance is given in Chapter 4 on how to treat anthropogenic emissions and removals associated with specified 115 human activities that affect them.
-Coastal wetlands in this supplement include mangrove forests, tidal marshes 116 and seagrass meadows.
-Default emissions factors and methodologies are provided for management of mangrove 117 forests (i.e. harvesting), rewetting and revegetation, aquaculture and drainage. - 118Inland wetland mineral soils (IWMS).
-The 2006 Guidelines provided limited data on soil C in wetland mineral119soils.
-Chapter 5 provides updated default soil carbon factors and covers methodologies for quantifying emissions120and removals of CO_2 and emissions of CH_4 from (i) artificial drainage of IWMS (ii) subsequently rewetting of121artificially drained IWMS and (iii) the artificial flooding of mineral soils for the purposes of wetland creation.122Mineral soil wetlands5 include riparian wetlands, forested swamps and marshes and can occur in all climate123zones. - Saline inland wetlands.
+Peatland managed for peat production.
+Peat production is covered in the 2006 IPCC Guidelines (Chapter 7, Volume 4) and no additional guidance is given here except some updated emission factors in Chapter 2.

+Rice cultivation.
+Rice cultivation is covered in the 2006 IPCC Guidelines (Chapter 5, Volume 4) and additional emission factors for lowland rice production are given in Chapter 2.

+Coastal wetlands.
+The 2006 IPCC Guidelines provide no specific guidance for coastal wetlands, and new guidance is given in Chapter 4 of this supplement on how to treat anthropogenic emissions and removals associated with specified human activities that affect them.
+Coastal wetlands in this supplement include mangrove forests, tidal marshes and seagrass meadows.
+Emissions factors and methodologies are provided for management of mangrove forests (including harvesting), rewetting, revegetation and creation, aquaculture and drainage.

+Inland wetland mineral soils (IWMS).
+The 2006 IPCC Guidelines provided limited data on soil carbon in wetland mineral soils.
+Chapter 5 provides updated default soil carbon factors and covers methodologies for quantifying emissions and removals of CO2 and emissions of CH4 from (i) artificial drainage of IWMS (ii) subsequently rewetting of artificially drained IWMS and (iii) the artificial flooding of mineral soils for the purposes of wetland creation.
+Mineral soil wetlands5 include riparian wetlands, forested swamps and marshes and can occur in all climate zones.

+Saline inland wetlands.
 Saline wetlands are important parts of otherwise arid landscapes across the globe but little information is available in the literature to assess potential greenhouse gas emissions or removals from these lands.
-Thus default factors cannot be given and no guidance is provided for these wetland types.
-These are also known as playas, pans, salt lakes, brackish wetlands, salinas, and sabkhas. - 128 Constructed wetlands for wastewater treatment.
-The guidance supplements Volume 5 of the 2006 IPCC
+Thus emission or removal factors cannot be given and no guidance is provided for these wetland types.
+These are also known as playas, pans, salt lakes, brackish wetlands, salinas, and sabkhas.

-129 Guidelines on Waste (Chapter 6).
-These are wetlands that have been designed and constructed to use natural

-130 processes involving vegetation, soils, and associated microbial assemblages to treat wastewater.
-New guidance is
+Constructed wetlands for wastewater treatment.
+The guidance supplements Volume 5 of the 2006 IPCC Guidelines on Waste (Chapter 6).
+These are wetlands that have been designed and constructed to use natural processes involving vegetation, soils, and associated microbial assemblages to treat wastewater.
+New guidance is also provided on semi-natural treatment wetlands.

-- also provided on semi-natural treatment wetlands. - 132 Permanently flooded lands.
+Permanently flooded lands.
 No new guidance on permanently flooded lands is provided.
-The Expert Meeting on - 133 HWP, Wetlands and Soil N_2O^6 concluded that insufficient new information has become available7.
-The IPCC - 134 Special Report on Renewable Energy Sources and Mitigation of Climate Change8 also noted that it was not - 135 possible to make global estimates of the size of emissions from reservoirs.
+The Expert Meeting on HWP, Wetlands and Soil N_2O^6 did not agree that there was sufficient new information available to produce new and additional guidance based on the latest literature7.
+The IPCC Special Report on Renewable Energy Sources and Mitigation of Climate Change8 also noted that it was not possible to make global estimates of the size of emissions from reservoirs.